 - Revocation of driver’s license for a period of up to two years

 If the person is found to be in possession of more than 28 grams of cocaine, this is considered trafficking in cocaine and is a first-degree felony.
-The charges can include 30 years in prison or probation and a fine of $10,000.
+According to our Fort Lauderdale drug defense lawyer, the charges can include 30 years in prison or probation and a fine of $10,000.
 Depending on the actual amount of cocaine found in the person’s possession, the penalties can include a life sentence.
 It is also considered a first-degree felony if the offense occurred within 1,000 feet of a church, school, park, place of worship, or public housing, and the penalty can be up to 30 years in prison.

 There are various factors, in addition to the amount of cocaine found in your possession, that can determine your punishment.
 These factors include your criminal history, what judge is assigned to your case, and what court your case will be heard in.
 The minimum penalties given for possession of cocaine can often be: